jolman009/literati-library/legal/data-export-implementation.md

    - Useful for sensitive notes/highlights

 5. **Data Import**
-   - Allow users to re-import their data to another Literati account
+   - Allow users to re-import their data to another ShelfQuest account
    - Data portability to other reading apps (if API compatible)

 ---